denten-books/plain-text/plain-text-main.md

 For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.

+- # Interface
-# Chapter 1: Plain Text
+# Plain Text
 Key terms: data, metadata, information, binary, text, digital, analog, plain text, surface, depth
 Commands: unix fs, pwd, ls, cat, wc/lc?, grep, wild cards

+# Interface
+The book as an interface between human and ?.
+We must see it in the context of interfaces.

+# Media and Message
+What does it really mean to "know" something?
+Or to have "read" a book?
+I have had the following conversation countless times.
+Someone asks, "Have you read *Pale Fire*," and I respond, "Yes I have."
+But there is a world of a difference between reading it yesterday, last week, or ten years ago.
+The book as an interface leaves an organic trace in the human mind--an imprint that begins to fade as soon as it is created.

+How much knowledge is there in the world?
-# Chapter 2: Vector
+# Vector
 Key terms: Media, remediation, modes of production, modes of distribution, net neutrality
 Commands: pipes, scp, rsync

 Media is not the message.

-# Chapter 3: Access
+# Access
 Security, privacy.
 Surveillance.
 Openness.
 Secrecy.
 Part of the same coin.
 Crypto vs. open source movement.
 Commands: crypto, pgp, chmod, groups, file permissions

-# Chapter 4: Interface
-The book as an interface between human and computer.
-We must see it in the context of interfaces.

-# Chapter 5: Networking
+# Networking
 Key terms: internet, rhizome, web,
 ping, traceroute, the terminal way: multiple users. personal vs. central computers